 One can only make what one can measure, so metrology of aspherical and freeform optics is a key enabler to unlock the potential of these complex surfaces.
-TNO, TU/e and VSL therefore developed the NANOMEFOS measurement machine.
-A prototype that combines universal, large, non-contact, fast and accurate into one machine was completed in 2009.
-It has been in use at the TNO optical workshop ever since, enabling numerous innovative instruments for space, astronomy and lithography applications.
+NMF products were developed based on the NANOMEFOS technology from TNO, which combines features of being universal, large, non-contact, fast and accurate into one machine.
+The design of the motion system and metrology system together with the non-contact optical probe enables fast and highly accurate 3D form measurement.

 A cylindrical coordinate measurement machine setup

 This ‘giant cd-player’ setup enables one of the key characteristics of NMF products, being universal.
 It can measure all sorts of optics (from flat to aspherical and freeform, from convex to concave etc).
 The product to be measured is mounted on an air-bearing spindle, which is rotating continuously at for instance 1 rev/s.
 A non-contact confocal probe is mounted on a rotation axis (Ψ-axis) which positions it perpendicular to the surface to be measured or the best-fit rotational symmetric surface in case of freeform surfaces.
 The probe can be moved in radial (R) and vertical direction (Z) with the R and Z-stage, respectively.